Celayix Home » Crisis Planning – How Automation Helps

 Improved customer experience:

-If you’re a company dealing directly with customers, effective communication during a crisis is super important.
-Automation means you can save time dealing with a customer, reducing the need for your customer service agents needing to speak directly with customers.
+Effective communication during a crisis is super important if you’re a company dealing directly with customers.
+Automation means you can save time dealing with a customer, reducing the need for your customer service agents to speak directly with customers.
 Chatbots that utilize Artificial Intelligence will reduce the reliance on your human workforce.
-You can set up these chatbots so they can answer frequently asked questions which eat up a lot of customer service agents’ time.
+You can set up these chatbots so they can answer frequently asked questions, which wastes a lot of customer service agents’ time.

 As well as that, many customers prefer to deal with their issues online.
-Rather than spending substantial time waiting on the phone to speak with an agent, they get their issue resolved instantly.
+Rather than spending substantial time waiting on the phone to speak with an agent, they resolve their issue instantly.

 Examples of Automation that help with Crisis Planning